St. Barnabas' Adult Choir

 Choir members may download rehearsal recordings of most of the current repertoire, produced by Dave Palmer.
 These are .mp3 files that may be played in your browser, or downloaded and then copied to a tablet, phone, or .mp3 player, or burned to an audio CD for playback in CD players.
 They are fairly compressed, but are still large files between 1 MB and 2 MB each and will take a while to download on slower connections.

 To play in the browser, CLICK on the desired vocal part after the title.
-The file will download to a temporary location and play in your default media player.
+The file will download to a temporary location and play in your browser's media player in a new tab/window.

 Use your usual procedure to copy the file to your external player or to burn to an audio CD.